j3nda/school-projects/README.md

                 a C + + program using OOP, use binary trees and hash tables, assess the effectiveness of the solution to the problem.

+        * dvt/ ~ history of science and technology
+            Get an overview of the development of new scientific knowledge and its relationship to the development of technology in the major industrial sectors, especially their own field of study.

     2011/
         * alg1/ ~ algorithms I
             This course is an introductory programming course.
 Students are expected